jeremycohoe/CLEMEA23-DEVWKS-2270/README.md

 1. Every process that you need to monitor from the device requires a subscription.
 We will create four subscriptions to monitor the following aspects: CPU, Power, Memory and Temperature.

-1. In our case, the type of encoding is: ‘encode-kvgpb’
+1. In our case, the type of encoding is: `encode-kvgpb`

 1. YANG Push can be used to monitor configuration or operational datastore changes.
-We will use: ‘ stream yang-push’
+We will use: `stream yang-push`

 1. Periodicity.
-Tells how frequently we want to send the traffic (in milliseconds) to the receiver of the traffic.
+Tells how frequently we want to send the traffic (in milliseconds) to the receiver of the traffic: `6000`

-1. Specify the receiver of the traffic, in this case is the switch: 10.1.1.5.
+1. Specify the receiver of the traffic, in this case is the switch: `10.1.1.5`

 1. Copy & paste or enter the following commands, exactly as they appear on the Catalyst 9300: